AharonC-collab/facebook-chat-cleaner/README.md

 ## How it works
 - On the **inbox page**, it loops through all chat rows, opens the menu, clicks delete, confirms, and moves to the next chat.
+  - You can specify which chat to start from (e.g., start from the 5th chat)
+  - The extension will skip all chats before your specified number
 - On a **thread page**, it opens the conversation menu, clicks delete, and confirms.
 - The extension uses smart selectors and minimal waits for maximum speed.